 Pickett et al. (2016) introduced three phases in the way urban ecology has evolved.
 They provide a typology of paradigms for urban ecology, which are termed: in, of, and for the city.
 Each one of these paradigms exposes historical differences according to changes in urban ecology research, and resulted by the comparison of three variables: chronology, model approach, and complexity.
 Studies under the paradigm in the city fall mainly into using ecological approaches, studies of the city are mainly based on social-ecological interactions, and studies for the city represent research about environmental policies and planning.
 The urban ecology paradigms also represent increasing level of complexity of the system studied, where research which subscribe to the of the city paradigm include interdisciplinary research; the urban ecology for the city is more intricate and includes in and of the city studies, engaging scientific knowledge in practice for action (Pickett et al. 2016).

 Most of the theoretical and empirical developments in urban ecology have used green areas (e.g. Chiesura 2004, Tzoulas et al. 2007, Wolch et al. 2014), freshwater streams (e.g. Allan et al. 1997, Paul & Meyer 2001, Walsh et al. 2005), and organisms such as birds (e.g. Blair et al. 1996, Chace & Walsh 2006) or plants (e.g. Ulrich 1984, Donovan & Prestemon 2012, Donovan et al. 2013) as their preferred research subjects.
 Coastal settings and species have not received the attention they deserve, and only 5% of urban ecology research in Web of Science is focused in coastal or marine ecosystems.
 This is unfortunate because coastal cities present a variety of environments, including the land-marine ecotone interaction, and they are an important place for people to settle (Weinstein 2009).
 According to the United Nations in 2017, 40% of the world’s population live less than 100 Km from the sea, and these cities have increased their population 6.6 times between 1945 and 2012 (Barragán and Andrés 2015).
-These factors and specific features such as interactions with watersheds in estuaries, the establishment of structures as ports (Cadenasso et al. 2006), and the social importance of access to the waterfront (Sairinen and Kumpulainen 2006) reflect a particular vulnerability for coastal urban areas.
-During the last decades, studies on risks have increased due to predicted changes in winds, waves or sea-level rise due to climate change (Benveniste et al. 2019, Torresan et al. 2008, Kumar et al. 2010).
-Despite recent interest on vulnerabilities, research has mainly focused on geomorphological contexts.
+These factors and specific features such as interactions with watersheds in estuaries, the establishment of structures in ports (Cadenasso et al. 2006), and the social importance of access to the waterfront (Sairinen and Kumpulainen 2006) reflect a particular vulnerability for coastal urban areas.
+During recent decades, studies on risks have increased due to predicted changes in winds, waves or sea-level rise due to climate change (Benveniste et al. 2019, Torresan et al. 2008, Kumar et al. 2010).
+Despite recent interest on vulnerabilities, research has mainly focused on geomorphological contexts (Arns et al. 2017, Vitousek et al. 2017, Luijendijk et al. 2018, Benveniste et al. 2019).

 This article reviews scientific publications of coastal urban ecology with the aim of examining spatial and temporal changes in time and evaluating the evolution of urban ecology in these vulnerable areas through identifying the interconnection in existing literature given by the urban ecology paradigms (Pickett et al. 2016).
 Here, studies are classified according to theoretical and empirical dimensions of urban ecology.
 Biases in the literature are highlighted as a way to call attention to the needs for developing coastal urban ecology studies that can inform ongoing urbanization trends, especially in developing and mid-income countries.